digitallyinduced/ihp/Guide/authorization.markdown

 In this case `PostsAction` and `ShowPostAction` are only accessible to logged-in users.

-## Restricting an action to logged in admins
+## Restricting an action to logged-in admins

-To restrict an action to a logged in admin, use `ensureIsAdmin` instead of `ensureIsUser`.
+To restrict an action to a logged-in admin, use `ensureIsAdmin` instead of `ensureIsUser`.
 If you get

 ```
 error: